cfengine/documentation/reference/components/cf-hub.markdown

 *History*: Was introduced in 3.3.0, Enterprise 2.1.1 (2011)

-In commercial CFEngine editions, this list of IP addresses will not be queried for reports by `cf-hub`, even though they are in the last-seen database.
+In CFEngine Enterprise, this list of IP addresses will not be queried for reports by `cf-hub`, even though they are in the last-seen database.